kwonghung-YIP/spring-boot-k8s-secret/README.md

 This repo shows how to bind k8s secrets into spring boot password properties (e.g. spring.database.password).

 # application.yml
-The sample [application.yml](/src/main/resources/application.yml) has following properties bind to other environment properties, which utimately are ready from k8s secrets:
+The sample [application.yml](/src/main/resources/application.yml) has following properties bind to other environment properties, which utimately are read from k8s secrets:

-* user credentials for mysql db: spring.datasource.username, spring.datasource.password
+* the user credentials for mysql db: spring.datasource.username, spring.datasource.password
-* password for redis db: spring.redis.password
+* the password for redis db: spring.redis.password
-* embedded user credentials for spring security: spring.security.user.name, spring.security.user.password
+* the embedded user credentials for spring security: spring.security.user.name, spring.security.user.password

-The **k8s.secret-mount** property is a list, which includes all the paths where the k8s secrets bind with the spring boot image.
+The **k8s.secret-mount** property at the bottom is a list, which includes all the paths where the k8s secrets bind with the spring boot image.
 Take the environment property **${k8s-secret.mysql-secret.mysql-passwd}** as example, the first portion **k8s-secret** is the prefix to indicate that property is read from k8s secret, the second portion **mysql-secret** is mapped with **/usr/local/k8s/mysql-secret**, the third portion, **mysql-passwd** is the entry provided within the secret.

 ```yaml
 spring: